 Chairman – Carolyn J Hudson

 - Carolyn is the founding director of Silent Screams, Inc. a service for many voiceless victims of sex crimes.
 As a multi-assault survivor, she is personally aware of the many traumas of rape and sexual assaults.
-Carolyn is a member of the Crime Victims Council of Dallas County (CVCDC), Dallas County Sexual Assault Coalition (DCSAC) and TAASA (Texas Association Against Sexual Assault).
+Carolyn is former vice chair of the Crime Victims Council of Dallas County (CVCDC), member of Dallas County Sexual Assault Coalition (DCSAC) and TAASA (Texas Association Against Sexual Assault).
 Carolyn stays current by attending CEU workshops and other trainings.

 - Currently, Carolyn is a volunteer speaker for the Dallas County Juvenile Department and a volunteer group facilitator at Hope Mansion in Cedar Hill, Texas.
 In the past, Carolyn was a volunteer at Trauma Support Services of North Texas (TSSNT) as the speaker’s bureau coordinator.
 Carolyn is a supporter various advocacy organizations, including Hope Mansion, the Survivors Network of Those Abused by Priests (SNAP) and Arise Int’l Inc. Carolyn has been a guest speaker for organizations such as Trauma Support Services of North Texas (TSSNT), Crime Victims Council of Dallas Council (CVCDC), Crime Victims Council of Fort Worth, S.A.V.E.
 (Celebrate the Release), KTXD.TX and a panelist on various survivor panels.
 She is the keynote speaker for Silent Screams Inc. signature event, “Celebrate Life, Afternoon Delight”.
 Originally from Hartford, Connecticut, Carolyn moved to north Texas in 1984.